v3io/tutorials/README.md

 ## Platform Overview

-The Iguazio Data Science Platform (**"the platform"**) is a fully integrated and secure data science platform as a service (PaaS), which simplifies development, accelerates performance, facilitates collaboration, and addresses operational challenges.
+The Iguazio MLOps Platform (**"the platform"**) is a fully integrated and secure data science platform as a service (PaaS), which simplifies development, accelerates performance, facilitates collaboration, and addresses operational challenges.
 The platform incorporates the following components:

 - A data science workbench that includes Jupyter Notebook, integrated analytics engines, and Python packages